LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 ## Gather Requirements/Clarify Problem
 We are given a string without any spaces in it.

 The string follows camel case convention.
-In which the first word is not capitalized, however every following word's first letter is capitalized.
+This means the first word is not capitalized; however, every following word's first letter is capitalized.

 For example:
 ```nohighlight